uic-evl/DOE_DigitalTwin/Unity/README.md

 ## Using Unity

 ### File Structure
 To use these projects, clone or download this repository.
 Then, you can add each project to the Unity Hub.
 On the Unity Hub Projects tab,  click Add > Add project from disk.
-Then, navigate to wherever you have cloned this repository and locate the base directory of the Unity project you with to open.
-The base directory of a Unity project is the folder that contains, among other folders, the "Assets" folder.
+Then, navigate to wherever you have cloned this repository and locate the parent directory of the Unity project you want to open.
+The parent directory of a Unity project is the folder that contains, among other folders, the "Assets" folder.

 Unity projects have several file structure conventions.
 * Projects will always have an `Assets` folder, and it is within this folder than most of the important user-developed files will go.